 Eleanor Estes always felt guilty she hadn’t defended the girl.
-Years later, she would do something about it.
+Years later, she did something about it.

-Eleanor Estes was born Eleanor Ruth Rosenfeld on May 9, 1906, to Louis Rosenfeld, a bookkeeper, and Caroline Gewecke Rosenfeld, a seamstress.
+She was born Eleanor Ruth Rosenfeld on May 9, 1906, to Louis Rosenfeld, a bookkeeper, and Caroline Gewecke Rosenfeld, a seamstress.
 Her father died when she was young, and her mother’s dressmaking supported the family.
-After graduating from high school, Eleanor became a children’s librarian at the New Haven Free Library.
+After graduating from high school, Eleanor worked as a children’s librarian at the New Haven Free Library.

 In 1931, she attended the Pratt Institute library school in New York City on a scholarship.
 There she met her husband, Rice Estes.
 They both worked as librarians, and he became a professor of library science.

 In 1941, Eleanor Estes was confined to bed with tuberculosis.
 She began writing children’s books about the Moffatt family, based on her own family.
-The fictional town of Cranbury was based on West Haven.
+She based the fictional town of Cranbury on West Haven.

 In 1944 she wrote The Hundred Dresses to atone for her silence when her classmate was bullied.
 “As an adult, once she had become a writer, she figured that the only thing she could do was to write her story,” her daughter Helena, also a children’s librarian, said in an interview with NPR.

 The book has never been out of print.
-In 2007 it was named one of the top 100 books for children by the National Education Association.
+The National Education Association in 2007 named it one of the top 100 books for children.